 Every species, to some degree or another, is facing the challenge of the rapid rise in global temperatures, and all the knock-on effects that can have.
 Invasive species will see that bet, and raise you change in (potentially) every other environmental factor AND biotic interaction.
 And they will go home with all of your chips, thank you very much.
 How do they manage it?

 Here’s where my pet theory comes in – What if they are all hybrids of some degree?
-Elstrand & Schierenbeck (2000), and later Schierenbeck & Elstrand, (2008) proposed hybridization as a catalyst for invasive evolution.
+Ellstrand & Schierenbeck (2000), and later Schierenbeck & Ellstrand, (2008) proposed hybridization as a catalyst for invasive evolution.
 Hybridization, when it works (and it doesn’t always, Dormontt et al. 2017), has a lot of potential upsides in the novel environment/global change/non-equilibrium context.

 Hybridization gives the new kid in town a chance to pick up locally adapted alleles from native relatives (Pfenning et al 2016).
 Mixing gene pools can shake off homozygous deleterious allele combinations, and increase genetic variation upon which selection can act in a novel environment.

 Heterosis (a.k.a. hybrid vigor) can give the F1 progeny of a cross a real va-va-voom, resulting in increased biomass and reproduction.
 In some cases this heterotic effect can be fixed in later generations, for example, through allopolyploidy.

 When two species come together, beautiful things can happen for their progeny, including the transgressive ability to survive in habitats novel to either parent (Rieseberg et al., 2007).
 Of course, if you scratch at this sort of itch hard enough, you get down to the ever-looming question, what even is a species?
 And nothing makes a speciation biologist’s eyes roll back into their head so fast as the inkling of a debate about species concepts.